Sequences of well-distributed vertices on graphs and spectral bounds on optimal transport: Spectral Bounds on Transport Distances

 \end{enumerate} The purpose of this section is to establish a connection between problems of optimal transport and spectral properties of the Laplacian.
-This is known to hold in the continuous case, we recall the following bound: \begin{thm}[Carroll, Massaneda, Ortega-Cerda \cite{carr}] Let $(M,g)$ be a compact Riemannian manifold and $\partial M = \emptyset$.
-If $-\Delta_g \phi = \lambda \phi$ on $M$, then
+This is known to hold in the continuous case, we recall the following bound: \begin{thm}[Carroll, Massaneda, Ortega-Cerda \cite{carr}] Let $(M,g)$ be a compact Riemannian manifold with normalized volume measure $dx$ and $\partial M = \emptyset$.
+If $-\Delta_g \phi=\lambda \phi$ on $M$, then, for some constant $C>0$ depending only on $(M,g)$,

 \end{thm} This inequality is sharp.
 We recall the basic intuition that a Laplacian eigenfunction may, at scale $\lambda^{-1/2}$ (the wavelength), be understood as a random wave.
 This suggests that one has to move mass at least a distance comparable to the wavelength and examples on the torus $\mathbb{T}^d$ or the sphere $\mathbb{S}^d$ show that this is indeed the case.